billaking/obsidian-wp-publisher/README.md

 1. In WordPress, go to **Users → Profile**
 2. Scroll to **Application Passwords**
-3. Enter a name (e.g., "Obsidian Publisher")
+3. Enter a name (e.g., "Note Publisher")
 4. Click **Add New Application Password**
 5. Copy the generated password (you won't see it again!)